Irish-Spatial-Data-Exchange/docker-geonetwork/README.md

 - `git submodule add https://github.com/metadata101/iso19139.sdn-csr.git`
 - `git submodule add https://github.com/metadata101/iso19139.sdn-cdi.git`

-Navigate to the data-catalogue repository and run the MI script: mi_geonetwork_build.xml.
-This is an ant build script and will copy all required MI content into the build branch of the geonetwork repository (created earlier)
+Navigate to the data-catalogue repository and run the custom script: geonetwork_build.xml.
+This is an ant build script and will copy all required custom content into the build branch of the geonetwork repository (created earlier).

 - `cd data-catalogue`
-- `ant -buildfile mi_geonetwork_build.xml`
+- `ant -buildfile geonetwork_build.xml`

 The build (copy files) should complete successfully.